 Does anyone remember when the concept of "tagging" first hit the scene?

-No, I am not talking about spray paint on a dumpster.
 I am talking about the list of comma separated words, hash tags, or whatever to signify what the thing that you are working on is about.

-This post so far may be tagged: tagging, graffiti, pontification, etc. IIRC, it was hyped that tags were going to completely replace the folder metaphor.
+IIRC, it was hyped that tags were going to completely replace the folder metaphor.

 Instead of locking an item away in one category e.g. "Bills" like you would in a physical filing cabinet.
 You would classify them with more granularity e.g. "Bills", "Power", "Georgia Power".